CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-pre-cluster-deployment.md

 ### Configuring the SLURM REST API Token Secret Manager

 Set `slurm_rest_token_secret_name` value in the `af3-slurm-deployment.yaml` with the name of an existing secret in Secret Manager.
-Alternatively, you can specify a name for a secret that does not yet exist.
-If the specified secret name is new, this blueprint will automatically create it for you.
+Please follow the guideline [here](https://cloud.google.com/secret-manager/docs/create-secret-quickstart) to create a Secret Manager.

 > This setting allows you to specify the name of a Google Cloud Secret Manager secret that holds your SLURM authentication token.
 Using Secret Manager is a secure way to manage sensitive credentials.